Andrettin/Wyrmsun/readme.txt

 - Merged the Danish, Norwegian, Geat, Gute and Swedish Tribe factions into their polity counterparts (i.e. Denmark, etc.), and made the latter no longer require Writing.
 - The Holy Roman Empire now requires Monarchy, and cannot switch to being a Republic.

+* Maps
+- Building Sites are now generated for the On the Vanaquisl and Westward Migration scenario maps.

 * Pathfinding
 - Fixed depot-finding issue for workers which could happen under specific circumstances.